villares/arc_tangents_and_bezier_studies/README.md

     >             arc_func=p_arc, num_points=8)
     > ```

 - Rounding polygons "in", filleted polygons `arc_filleted_poly`, takes a sequence of points and radii and uses the `arc_corner`function to draw.
 Notice it may need to make a radius smaller to fit sometimes.
+A recently added `radius` keyword can be supplied instead of the radius values list.

    > ![](villares_filleted_and_arc_augmented_polys/arc_filleted_poly.png)
    > ```python